Preventing Email Loops in BoldDesk: Causes, Detection & Recovery

 To recover a suspended email, explore more on How to Manage Suspended Emails in BoldDesk.

-An email loop is a repeated back‑and‑forth of automatic replies between email systems (e.g., helpdesks, mail servers, or out‑of‑office responders) that continues until interrupted.
+An email loop is an ongoing cycle of automatic replies exchanged between email systems until something stops it.

-BoldDesk suspends the suspected looping messages to stop the cycle and prevent ticket noise.
-Suspended messages are not delivered to tickets until reviewed.
+BoldDesk suspends the suspected looping messages.
+Suspended messages do not post to tickets until reviewed.